Orkney Folk Festival is one of the most prolific and special festivals in Scotland.

-Established in 1982, and with the first event in 1983, the festival is manned by a voluntary committee of around a dozen members, who work year-round to bring the festival together each May, supported by countless more in the preceding weeks and days.
-This is one of the principles upon which it was founded over thirty years ago, and is central to the festival’s feel and welcome – for both artists and audiences.
+Established in 1982, with the first event in 1983, the festival is volunteer-run.
+Its committee works year-round, supported by hundreds of volunteers at the festival.
+This was one of the founding principles of the festival more than 40 years ago.
+It’s still central to the festival’s feel and welcome – for both artists and audiences.

-Rewind over thirty years, and in the early eighties both tourism and traditional music were going through low periods in Orkney (hard to believe now…).
-The main summer tourist season was shrinking, so there was a great need to increase visitor numbers to the islands in the earlier months, of late spring, so that the industry could become more sustainable.
-At the same time, folk and traditional music was seen as unfashionable – particularly amongst the younger generations.
+In the eighties, both tourism and traditional music were experiencing challenges in Orkney.
+The summer tourist season was shrinking.
+Orkney needed to increase visitor numbers so the industry could become more sustainable.
+Folk and traditional music was also seen as unfashionable, particularly among younger generations.

-Many folk enjoy the festival, and the atmosphere it creates in and around Stromness and the isles, so much that they return year after year to experience the fine mixture of music and hospitality.
-Many are musicians, storytellers or dancers themselves, however there are scores of others who simply come to enjoy the craic.
+Many visitors enjoy our music and hospitality so much they return year after year.
+Some are musicians, storytellers or dancers themselves.
+But there are scores of others who simply come to enjoy the craic.

-We invite you to come and experience the festival’s magic too.
+We invite you to come and experience the festival’s award-winning magic too.

 “An amazing amount of fun – really just quite ridiculously cool.”
 The Scotsman